BOARD OF DIRECTORS

 Joanna Miles, Vice-Chair

-Joanna is currently Vice-President of Marketing for Alliance Films, Canada’s leading motion picture distributor.
-She was previously, Vice -President of Marketing for Maple Pictures where she has effectively marketed such titles as Precious, The Hurt Locker, The Bank Job, Mad Men and Pontypool.
-Prior to this, she was Director of Distibution at the boutique releasing division of Capri Films.
-Joanna received her start in the film industry at her current employer, Alliance Films, where she was project manager on the two Toronto exhibits for The Lord Of The Rings film trilogy, she has essentially come full circle.
-Joanna holds an honours bachelor of arts degree with a specilization in arts administration from the University of Toronto and is delighted to be a member of the Reel Asian board.
+Joanna is currently Vice-President of Marketing for eOne Films, Canada’s leading motion picture distributor.
+Working on such titles as The Hunger Games, Divergent, Mommy and John Wick, she has effectively marketed these titles to Canadian audiences.
+Gained extensive marketing & distribution experience from her tenures at Maple Pictures and Capri Films, Joanna received her start in the film industry at Alliance Films, where she was project manager on the two Toronto exhibits for The Lord Of The Rings film trilogy.
+Joanna holds an honours bachelor of arts degree with a specialization in arts administration from the University of Toronto and is delighted to be a member of the Reel Asian board.

 Geoffrey Peers, Treasurer